eclipse-openj9/openj9-docs/docs/interface_jvmti.md

 ### `DestroySharedCache`

-You can remove a shared class cache by using the `DestroySharedCache()` API:
+You can remove a shared classes cache by using the `DestroySharedCache()` API:

     jvmtiError DestroySharedCache(jvmtiEnv *env, const char *cacheDir, const char *name, jint persistence, jboolean useCommandLineValues, jint *internalErrorCode);

-This extension removes a named shared class cache of a given persistence type, in a given directory.
+This extension removes a named shared classes cache of a given persistence type, in a given directory.
 You can specify the cache name, persistence type, and directory in one of these ways:

 - Set `useCommandLineValues` to `true` and specify the values on the command line.
 If a value is not available, the default values for the platform are used.